Complete lattice: Complete sublattices

 A sublattice M of a complete lattice L is called a complete sublattice of L if for every subset A of M the elements $\bigwedge A$ and $\bigvee A$, as defined in L, are actually in M.

-If the above requirement is lessened to require only non-empty meet and joins to be in L, the sublattice M is called a closed sublattice of M.
+If the above requirement is lessened to require only non-empty meet and joins to be in M, the sublattice M is called a closed sublattice of L.